-Polyphenols have been most discussed as being supportive for the cardiovascular system and healthy blood sugar levels.
-(12) But a lesser known fact is that they may also increase healthy gut bacteria.
-(13)
+Polyphenols have been most discussed as supportive of the cardiovascular system and healthy blood sugar levels.
+But a lesser-known fact is that they may also increase healthy gut bacteria.

-One animal study found that both green tea and black tea increased the amount of healthy gut bacteria associated with lean body mass— and reduced the amount of gut bacteria associated with obesity.
-(14) Whaaat?
+One animal study found that green and black tea increased the number of healthy gut bacteria associated with lean body mass.
+It reduced the number of gut bacteria associated with obesity.
+(4) Whaaat?
 How could this happen?

-Since the molecules in tea are too large to be absorbed in the small intestine, they must remain in the digestive tract for longer periods of time to be broken down.
-During this “waiting period”, they feed healthy gut bacteria.
-(15) In this sense, the polyphenols in black tea act as a prebiotic.
-But, get this: polyphenols have also been shown to inhibit the growth of pathogenic bacteria, which suggests they also take on a similar quality of probiotics.
-(16)
+Since the molecules in tea are too large to be absorbed in the small intestine, they must remain in the digestive tract for extended periods to be broken down.
+During this “waiting period,” they feed healthy gut bacteria.
+In this sense, the polyphenols in black tea act as a prebiotic.
+But, get this: polyphenols have also been shown to inhibit the growth of pathogenic bacteria, suggesting they also take on a similar quality to probiotics.

-Who knew that drinking tea could be one of the most effective and enjoyable rituals for gut health?
+Who knew that drinking tea could be one of the most influential and enjoyable rituals for gut health?

-While black tea is the richest source of polyphenols, all varieties of green tea and herbal tea will contain moderate amounts.
-(17)
+While black tea is the richest source of polyphenols, all green and herbal tea varieties will contain moderate amounts.

 To maximize the gut health benefits, you’ll want to look for a tea that meets these requirements:

-- Made with leaves from the first flush (harvest), which yield a higher polyphenol content.
+- Made with leaves from the first flush (harvest) yields a higher polyphenol content.

-- Make sure the leaves were minimally processed and not exposed to high heat, which can damage the polyphenol content.
+- Ensure the leaves were minimally processed and not exposed to high heat, damaging the polyphenol content.

-In addition to black tea and green tea, there are plenty of other polyphenol rich foods you can eat on a regular basis.
+In addition to black and green tea, you can regularly eat plenty of other polyphenol-rich foods.
 You probably already have some of them in your kitchen: olive oil, black olives, raw cacao powder, and red wine (small amounts, in moderation).
-Here’s an in-depth list of polyphenol rich foods.
+Here’s an in-depth list of polyphenol-rich foods.

-Licorice root extract is a powerful natural anti-inflammatory that can be used to improve a variety of gastrointestinal symptoms.
-Not only does it help soothe and support the repair of the gut lining, it can also be taken to reduce stomach pain, heartburn, ulcers, and indigestion.
+Licorice root extract is a potent natural anti-inflammatory that can be used to improve a variety of gastrointestinal symptoms.
+Not only does it help soothe and support the repair of the gut lining.
+It can also be taken to reduce stomach pain, heartburn, ulcers, and indigestion.
 (18)

-As an adaptogenic herb, licorice root is also used for supporting the adrenal glands and reducing stress levels— which may allow it to be especially helpful for those whose symptoms are triggered or worsened by stress.
-(19)
+Because licorice root can be used to help the adrenal glands and lower stress levels, it may help people whose symptoms are triggered or worsened by stress.

 How to Take Licorice Root

-Licorice root can be brewed as a tea, or taken as a chewable tablet or capsule.
+Licorice root can be brewed in tea or taken as a chewable tablet or capsule.

-Licorice contains glycyrrhizinic acid, an immune boosting acid that can negatively interact with certain medications (including those that lower potassium levels and increase hypertension).
-Err on the side of caution, and check with your doctor before taking it.
+Licorice contains glycyrrhizinic acid, an immune-boosting acid that can negatively interact with certain medications (including those that lower potassium levels and increase hypertension).

 In Chinese medicine, reishi mushrooms have been used for over 2000 years for energy, vitality, and fertility.
-(20) However, it may be another best kept secret for reversing gut dysbiosis, and positively altering healthy gut bacteria.
+(5) However, it may be another best-kept secret for reversing gut dysbiosis and positively altering healthy gut bacteria.

-A study on mice showed that taking reishi mushroom extract with foods high in saturated fat had the ability to reverse bad bacterial overgrowth induced by a high fat diet.
-(21)
+A study on mice showed that taking reishi mushroom extract with foods high in saturated fat could reverse harmful bacterial overgrowth induced by a high-fat diet.

-Additionally, reishi mushroom reduced fat tissue development, gut inflammation, and prevented harmful bacteria in the bloodstream (22)
+Additionally, the reishi mushroom reduced fat tissue development and gut inflammation and prevented harmful bacteria in the bloodstream (6)

 How to Take Reishi Mushroom

-You can take reishi mushroom in powdered form and add to smoothies, tea or coffee, or use dehydrated reishi mushrooms for cooking.
+You can take Reishi mushrooms in powdered form, add them to smoothies, tea, or coffee, or use dehydrated reishi mushrooms for cooking.

-For hundreds of years, our ancestors consumed collagen from animal bones by making bone broth.
+Our ancestors consumed collagen from animal bones for hundreds of years by making bone broth.
 It wasn’t until recently that collagen protein supplements (sourced from cattle or fish bones) took the world by storm for promoting gut health.

-In particular, l-glutamine assists with healing irritated tissue in the digestive tract, which suggests it may be helpful for IBS or irritable bowel diseases, such as Crohn’s disease.
-(25) It’s also believed that collagen helps seal the holes in the gut lining that cause leaky gut.
-(24) However, more clinical trials are needed to confirm this.
+It helps heal irritated tissue in the digestive tract, which could be suitable for people with IBS or irritable bowel diseases, like Crohn’s disease, who need to eat a lot of food.
+It’s also believed that collagen helps seal the holes in the gut lining that cause a leaky gut.
+However, more clinical trials are needed to confirm this.

 How to Take Collagen:

-As a tasteless powder, collagen mixes well with smoothies, juices, and soups.
-You could even add it to a gut supportive, polyphenol-rich dessert like avocado cacao mousse.
+Collagen mixes well with smoothies, juices, and soups as a tasteless powder.
+You could add it to a gut-supportive, polyphenol-rich dessert-like avocado cacao mousse.
 Collagen dissolves well in virtually anything, so don’t be afraid to get creative.

 Caution: If you experience digestive symptoms after taking protein supplements, you may want to start adding collagen to your diet by making a bone broth instead.
-Collagen is easily absorbed when it’s released from simmering bones and connective tissue for long periods of time, with added vegetables and herbs to create a tasty, healing broth.
+Collagen is readily absorbed when released from simmering bones and connective tissue for long periods, with added vegetables and herbs to create a tasty, healing broth.

 Berberine is an alkaloid found in the roots and stems of potent antibacterial herbs, such as tree turmeric and goldenseal.
-It’s commonly used as a natural antibiotic in both Ayurvedic and traditional Chinese medicine for GI tract infections and destroying harmful pathogens, such as H.Pylori, candida, and staph infections (which often go undetected) (25)
+It’s commonly used as a natural antibiotic in both Ayurvedic and traditional Chinese medicine for GI tract infections and to destroy harmful pathogens, such as H.Pylori, candida, and staph infections (which often go undetected)

-Berberine is safe to take daily, and studies show it can even lower blood sugar levels and fight obesity by activating a metabolism boosting enzyme called AMPK.
+Berberine is safe to take daily.
+Studies show it can lower blood sugar levels and fight obesity by activating a metabolism-boosting enzyme called AMPK.
 (26)

-The unique benefit of berberine is that it’s as powerful as an over the counter medication for killing bacteria— but unlike pharmaceuticals, it only destroys bad bacteria and leaves the good bacteria in tact.
-This is a major win for gut health, as just one course of antibiotics can negatively impact your gut bacteria for a year.
-(27)
+The unique benefit of berberine is that it’s as powerful as an over-the-counter medication for killing bacteria— but unlike pharmaceuticals, it only destroys harmful bacteria and leaves the good bacteria intact.
+It is a significant win for gut health, as just one course of antibiotics can negatively impact your gut bacteria for a year.

-Of all the botanicals out there, aloe vera is one we see most.
-It’s in everything from skin care products to bottled juices in corner stores.
+Of all the botanicals, aloe vera is one we see most.
+It’s in everything from skincare products to bottled juices in corner stores.
 When taken from the pure gel or liquid of the plant beneath the leaf, you’ll discover a powerful natural remedy for improving digestion, relieving constipation, and soothing intestinal inflammation.
-(28)(29)

-As an alkaline plant, aloe vera can also help neutralize the harmful impact of acidic foods, such as refined sugar and animal protein, which create the environment for bad bacteria and disease to thrive.
-(30)
+Aloe vera, an alkaline plant, can help balance the detrimental effects of acidic meals like refined sugar and animal protein, which foster the growth of undesirable germs and diseases.